10 Best WordPress Theme Frameworks (2023)

 When you have many people using the same theme framework, it’s easy to ask for help from web developers on forums and receive invaluable support.

 There’s a pretty steep learning curve associated with WordPress theme frameworks.
-It’s easier to figure out your way around a WordPress theme than a WordPress theme framework.
+It’s easier to figure out your way around a WordPress theme than a WordPress framework.

 For starters, theme frameworks are much larger than themes and comprise of many different files – template files, hooks, APIs, etc.